-Our Italian language school in Milan, Italy, offers the opportunity to learn Italian and enjoy everything that the city of Milan has to offer.
-Home to Italy's stock market and business centres, Milan is also a leading centre of fashion, with a wealth of shopping, theatres, cinemas, bars and restaurants.
+Our Italian language school in Milan offers the opportunity to learn Italian whilst enjoying everything that the city has to offer.
+Home to Italy's stock market and business centres, Milan is also a world-leading centre of fashion, with a wealth of shopping, theatres, cinemas, bars and restaurants.
 It is the combination of the vibrant Milanese lifestyle and history that makes Milan a popular destination for those who want to learn Italian in Italy.

-Our school in Milan (Historic Centre)
+Our school in Milan

 How to get there

 Our Italian language school in Milan can arrange airport transfers from Malpensa Airport and Linate Airport, if you would like to be met on arrival and taken to your accommodation.